keganpremuda/DigitalLogicDesign/README.md

 <h1>Digital Logic Design Capstone Project</h1>

 <h2>Description</h2>
-The goal of this project was to design the automation required for an autonomous wheelchair to be able to navigate down a path without any intervention by the passenger.
+The goal of this project was to design the digital logic required for an autonomous wheelchair to be able to navigate down a path without any intervention by the passenger.
 The portion of the autonomy designed for this project is the lateral movement of the wheelchair.
-The synchronous sequential machines guiding the lateral movement will receive inputs that are designated to position the wheelchair to the left, right, or no lateral movement, and will be built as a 3-bit Mealy machine.
+The synchronous sequential machines guiding the lateral movement will receive inputs that are designated to position the wheelchair to the left, right, or have no lateral movement, and will be built as a 3-bit Mealy machine.
 The wheelchair will have a safety feature that keeps the lateral movement from moving more than 3 positions to the right or left.
 For a 2-bit input Mealy machine, there is one extra ability that can be added to designate the 11 input, so a questionnaire to stakeholders was conducted to determine the best possible addition.
 <br />